 The basis of radiocarbon dating includes the assumption that there is a constant level of carbon 14 in the atmosphere and therefore in all living organisms through equilibrium.
-Carbon 14 is a naturally occurring isotope of the element carbon and is called radiocarbon because it is unstable and weakly radioactive.
+Carbon 14 is a naturally occurring isotope of the element carbon and is called radiocarbon.
+It is unstable and weakly radioactive.

 Another characteristic of carbon 14 is that it is continually being formed in the upper atmosphere as a product of the reaction between neutrons produced by cosmic rays and nitrogen atoms.
 These carbon 14 atoms then instantaneously react with oxygen present in the atmosphere to form carbon dioxide.
 The carbon dioxide formed with carbon 14 is indistinguishable from the carbon dioxide with the other carbon isotopes; hence the pathway of carbon 14 into the ocean, plants, and other living organisms is the same as that of carbon 12 and carbon 13.